mitul-kalariya/scrapping-webs/README.md

 Quick example as shown below.

 ```
-# To fetch all the article links from today's date only
+# To fetch all the article links

 from crwtvchosun import Crawler